aws-samples/amazon-msk-client-authentication/README.md

 (the console provides an easy mechanism to do that).
 If it is a subordinate CA, you can either choose an ACM PCA root or subordinate CA or an external CA (in this case, the external CA which can be your own CA will become the root of your certificate chain).
 In addition, for Amazon MSK to be able to use the ACM PCA, it needs to be in the same AWS account as the Amazon MSK cluster.
-However, the Apache Kafka clients, for ex. the producers and consumers, schema registries, Kafka Connect or other Apache Kafka tools that need the end-entity certificates can be in an AWS account different from the AWS account that the ACM PCA is in.
-In that scenario, in order to be able to access the ACM PCA, they need to assume a role in the account the ACM PCA is in and has the required permissions as the ACM PCA does not support resource-based policies, only identity-based policies.
+However, the Apache Kafka clients, for example, the producers and consumers, schema registries, Kafka Connect or other Apache Kafka tools that need the end-entity certificates can be in an AWS account different from the AWS account that the ACM PCA is in.
+In that scenario, in order to be able to access the ACM PCA, they need to assume a role in the account the ACM PCA is in and has the required permissions.

 If encryption in-transit is enabled for an Amazon MSK cluster, Public TLS certificates from ACM are installed in the Amazon MSK Apache Kafka brokers in their keystores.
-If TLS mutual authentication is enabled for the Amazon MSK cluster, you need to provide the arn (Amazon resource number) of a Private CA in ACM that the Amazon MSK cluster can utilize.
+If TLS mutual authentication is enabled for the Amazon MSK cluster, you need to provide the ARN (Amazon Resource Number) of a Private CA in ACM that the Amazon MSK cluster can utilize.
 The CA certificate and the certificate chain of the specified PCA are retrieved and installed in the truststores of the Amazon MSK Apache Kafka brokers.